Enforcing planning controls

 Details of enforcement notice, breaches of condition notices and stop notices are entered into an Enforcement Register, which forms part of the Planning Register.

-Enforcement notices can be inspected in full at Kirkbank House, English Street, Dumfries, DG1 2HS.
+Enforcement notices can be inspected in full at Kirkbank House, English Street, Dumfries, DG1 2HS by appointment.

 Our Planning Enforcement Charter explains how the enforcement process works and provides further detail on our role and the standards we've set: